An Invaluable Tool for a Latinist’s Toolkit

 The addition of word-final affixes can have an affect on the original stem.
 We see this in the examples above.
 It’s said that the stem of campum is campo-, because it seems that –o– is the ‘underlying’ stem vowel, which appears in some contexts, but is altered in others.

 Moreover, if we go back to Old Latin, we find the forms we expect with the -o- vowel.
 For example, we find words like campos for classical campus, and campoī for campī.
-I should mention, however, that the vocative -e in o-stem nouns like campus is not something added to the stem, but is a change to the stem vowel that goes back much further that Latin.
+If we hop across to Ancient Greek, the -o- of the second declension is still present and strong.
+I should also mention that the vocative -e in o-stem nouns is not something added to the stem, but is a change to the stem vowel that goes back much further that Latin.

-As for the analysis of ducem as duc-m – this happens in nouns that have no stem vowel; we say that these words have ‘consonant stems’.
-In ducem, the root and stem are both duc- and the -e- is present between the stem and the affix -m only to aid pronunciation.
+As for the analysis of ducem as duc-m, this happens in nouns that have no stem vowel; we say that these words have ‘consonant stems’.
+In ducem, the root and stem are the same (duc-) and the -e- is present between the stem and the affix -m only to aid pronunciation.
+We call this an epenthetic vowel.

 So, based on the stem suffix, we can identify six stem categories.
 Every Latin noun and adjective belongs to one category (or sometimes is a mixture of two – see below).